Last update: 4 weeks ago

 The kitchen is one of the most important parts of a home.
-A place of activity and center of a family’s warmth.
-It’s important to keep them in check, because they can easily devolve into a cluttered mess.
+A place of activity and centre of a family’s warmth.
+It’s important to keep them in check because they can easily devolve into a cluttered mess.
 This is why we made this guide for you.
 Mind that how and where you store your belongings depends on your personal style and how you use the kitchen, but we’ve broken down the process in a few general steps to make it easier on you.

 Step 1: Declutter the cabinets

 Empty all your kitchen cabinets and comb through the contents.
 Sort them by throwing out every broken or duplicate item you don’t need.
-Sometimes you’ll be surprised how much unneeded stuff we keep.
+Sometimes you’ll be surprised how much unneeded stuff you keep.
 Just go through all the cabinets and put everything in it on the floor so you can see it well and sort it out easily.
 Leave enough room to store the items into two or three piles.
 The goal with this is to keep only the items you regularly use or really feel are special to you.

 Step 2: Devise a system

 Now that everything is on the floor, think about how to group these items.
 This will improve the cohesiveness of your system.
-For example – Group all the items you need for baking in one place, cutlery in another, plates in a third, and so om.
+For example – Group all the items you need for baking in one place, cutlery in another, plates in a third, and so on.
 With the plates and dishes, consider having an additional group for those which are for special occasions and thus rarely used.

 Step 3: Implement the system

 Everything is sorted out.
 Now it needs a place to be stored in.
 Your baking and cooking pieces should be near to the spot you prepare food at.
-Same goes for utensils.
+The same goes for utensils.
 Glassware would be best as near as possible to your dining area or the sink.
 A great idea is to make yourself a beverage corner that includes everything you need to make coffee, tea, or any other drink that you regularly consume.
 To make it even more handy place it near the water source.
 This will speed up your morning routine and make it more convenient.

 Step 4: Containers are your friends

-Containers will help prevent your cabinets turning into a cluttered mess.
+Containers will help prevent your cabinets from turning into a cluttered mess.
 Use them to group together things such as ingredients, sauce mixes, hot cocoa envelopes, gelating, etc. It will save you a lot of time and the cabinets won’t require decluttering as often.
 Drawer dividers can also serve this purpose well, especially for smaller packets.
-There are a lot of variety with them so it would e easy to find the exact one you need.
+There is a lot of variety with them so it would e easy to find the exact one you need.

 Step 5: Use vertical space